 Question: "We just found out that since there was an adoption plan in place, the hospital could not apply for a social security number for our baby.
-We're getting ready to file our taxes, and we need our daughter's social security number to take advantage of the adoption tax credit.
+We're getting ready to file our taxes, and we need our baby's social security number to take advantage of the adoption tax credit.
 What are we supposed to do?!"

 Answer: Lifetime has recently learned that the government now requires that a baby's social security number can only be assigned after the adoption finalizes.
 This is because they want to use the adopted birth certificate.
 We understand that depending on your state, it will probably be a few months until your baby's adoption becomes final.
 But you don't have a few months; you need to file taxes soon!